Pan American Unity Mural

 [End of documentary transcript]

-For more information please visit the official website of the mural (see button below) and sign up for William Maynez’s newsletter to stay up to date on the San Francisco MoMA project.
+For more information please visit the official website of the mural (see link below) and sign up for William Maynez’s newsletter to stay up to date on the San Francisco MoMA project.